Optimal quantum control via genetic algorithms for quantum state engineering in driven-resonator mediated networks: Introduction

 Optimal control of quantum systems has yielded a range of new methods inspired, in part, by the development of modern machine learning methods.
-Specifically, neural-network-based reinforcement learning methods~\cite{sutton1998reinforcement, mnih2013playing} have been recognised as useful tools to study quantum systems~\cite{giannelli2022tutorial} in a variety of contexts including state transfer~\cite{paparelle2020digitally, porotti2019coherent, sgroi2020reinforcement, brown2021reinforcement}, quantum thermodynamics~\cite{sgroi2020reinforcement}, circuit architecture search~\cite{kuo2021quantum} and control of dissipative systems~\cite{an2021quantum}.
+Specifically, neural-network-based reinforcement learning methods~\cite{sutton1998reinforcement, mnih2013playing} have been recognised as useful tools to study quantum systems~\cite{giannelli2022tutorial} in a variety of contexts including state transfer~\cite{paparelle2020digitally, porotti2019coherent, sgroi2020reinforcement, brown2021reinforcement}, quantum thermodynamics~\cite{sgroi2020reinforcement}, circuit architecture search~\cite{kuo2021quantum}, control of dissipative systems~\cite{an2021quantum} and Adaptive Quantum Enhanced Metrology~\cite{palittapongarnpim2017learning}.
 Reinforcement learning techniques have proven particularly suitable for control problems of increasing dimension when compared to more standard techniques~\cite{zhang2019does}.
-However, for the most part these techniques cannot be used as closed-loop optimization schemes and therefore are of limited use for optimization on physical quantum systems~\footnote{Noticeable exceptions are discussed in Refs.~\cite{sgroi2020reinforcement, brown2021reinforcement}} and have relatively poor convergence guarantees which necessitate, often expensive, hyper parameter tuning steps.
-Interestingly, evolutionary strategies have been proposed as a scalable substitute to reinforcement learning methods~\cite{salimans2017evolution} and have already been used as an alternative to gradient based parameter updates in both deep reinforcement learning~\cite{such2017deep} and quantum reservoir computing~\cite{ghosh2021realising}.
-Their possible applications to state and resource generation is however still vastly unexplored.
-The main aim of this work is to investigate the potential of such an approach when applied to multiple qubits in quantum networks.
+However, for the most part these techniques cannot be used as closed-loop optimization schemes and therefore are of limited use for optimization on physical quantum systems~\footnote{Noticeable exceptions are discussed in Refs.~\cite{sgroi2020reinforcement, brown2021reinforcement}} and have relatively poor convergence guarantees which necessitate, often expensive, hyper parameter tuning steps. \commjb{This motivates one to consider whether these control problems can be tackled using comparatively less sophisticated techniques that scale well but have greater ease of implementation.
+With this in mind we consider} evolutionary strategies, which have already been proposed as a scalable substitute to reinforcement learning methods~\cite{salimans2017evolution} and used as an alternative to gradient based parameter updates in both deep reinforcement learning~\cite{such2017deep} and quantum reservoir computing~\cite{ghosh2021realising}.
+In fact, Natural Evolution Strategies (\textit{NES}) have already been proposed in the context of quantum control~\cite{zahedinejad2014evolutionary,palittapongarnpim2017learning} resulting in the the realisation of fast, high-fidelity single-shot three-qubit gates in frequency tunable superconducting systems~\cite{zahedinejad2015high, zahedinejad2016designing}, while extension to four qubit systems has also been tackled effectively using more standard global optimization techniques~\cite{spiteri2018quantum}.
+More recently these \textit{NES} techniques have been utilized to address optimal annealling schedules in spin systems~\cite{hegde2022genetic} and optimal transport of Majorana fermions in superconducting nanowires~\cite{coopmans2021protocol}.
+The aim of this work is to investigate the potential of these techniques in the specific context of direct state preparation in a driven-resonator mediated, reduced-control multi-qubit network.